bohrium/constitution/constitution.md

-        This procedure generates a seq, to be regarded as a completely random seq, by aggregating seqs from concerned parties (say, Senators) at least one of whom would benefit from that seq being completely random.
+        This procedure generates a seq, to be regarded as a completely random seq, by aggregating seqs from concerned parties (say, Senators) at least one of whom would benefit from that seq being completely random rather than whatever it would be were the other Senators were to have their way.
         Our word "seq" is shorthand for "a sequence of 1000 binary digits."
         For a sense of scale, a seq may be represented as an 8-by-8 grid of glyphs, each one of "0123456789abcdef".